 Alongside increased research and industry interest in the facility and its capabilities, Gippsland Tech School will continue its focus on introducing curious minds to the latest technology, pointing the way towards new and exciting careers that could harness such devices—including the Xsens inertial motion capture system.

 "Our aim is to hopefully inspire students and expose them to cutting edge technology used in different industries,” says Cook.
 "If they've got an interest in using any of the technologies we've got here, then we can show them the pathways to continue their learning and possibly make a career out of it."

 MVN Analyze software trial request

-You can request a 15 day trial for the MVN Analyze software by filling out your details.
+You can request a 15 day trial for the MVN Analyze software by clicking on the link below.